SGFGOV/medusa-strapi-repo/packages/strapi-plugin-sso-medusa/README.md

 ### 🏠 [Homepage](../../README.md)
 # Strapi plugin strapi-plugin-sso-medusa

 ## Introduction
 This plugin can provide single sign-on.
+This document is still a little work in progress as the new admin requires you to make some changes to the admin and admin-ui to parameterise the strapi url and csp frame url !

 You will be able to log in to the administration screen using your medusa credentials